echo2echo/Perl-Web-Images/README.md

 To unzip github zip file use linux "unzip" with the -d flag to upzip into your prefered directory.

-$ unzip Perl-Web-Images-main.zip -d /path/to/directory
+$ sudo unzip Perl-Web-Images-main.zip -d /usr/lib/cgi-bin

+Change name of unzipped directory to something like "galleries"
+$ sudo mv /usr/lib/cgi-bin/Perl-Web-Images-main /usr/lib/cgi-bin/galleries